coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 January 16, 2020: I begin accepting order contributions

+By Late January: I send out orchid variety preference surveys

 February 15, 2020: Contributions close and I put together the order and send it off to HBI

-Late February - Mid March: The order arrives via USPS at my home in Pleasant Grove.
+Late February - Early March: The shipment arrives via USPS at my home in Pleasant Grove.
 I will divide the flasks into each individual contributor's allotments and notify everyone when they are ready.
 Unless you arrange otherwise, you will have 3 days to come by my home and pick up your orchids.

-## Pricing
+## How It Works

 In order to encourage maximum participation and enjoyment, I have decided to make the minimum buy-in for this order just $25.
 The more folks that participate, the greater variety of orchid species we will be able to order.
 The more you contribute, the greater quantity and variety of orchids you will receive.

-All orchids will come in a simple container, bundled in moist sphagnum moss.
-The orchids in the flasks will arrive in a variety of sizes and stages of growth, but all will be very young.
+Your orchids will come in a simple container, bundled in moist sphagnum moss.
+The orchids in the flasks will vary in size, but all will be very young.
 In order to be fair to all contributors, you may receive some that are smaller and some that are larger.
-I will strive to be completely fair and not give preferential treatment to any, even regardless of your order contribution.

 In the tiers below I list quantities in the form "5-8+".
-Because there are no guarantees as to how many specimens arrive in a flask, I cannot promise ahead of time exactly how many orchids you will receive.
+Because there are no guarantees as to exactly how many healthy specimens arrive in a flask, I cannot promise ahead of time exactly how many orchids you will receive.
 What I can promise is:

 * You will not receive fewer than the minimum stated
-* I will divide the total number of orchids evenly based on your contribution to the order - so any extra orchids I receive beyond the minimum will be divided evenly.
-I will not be unfairly keeping the extras for myself.
+* I will divide the total number of orchids evenly based on your contribution to the order - so any extra orchids I receive will be divided evenly.
+I will not be be keeping any for myself beyond what is allotted me based on my own monetary contribution to the order.

 ### $25 Tier